gkarthik333/July-2024-Ola-Booking-Data-Analysis-and-Dashboard/README.md

 ● using sql we analyse the data and we did manipulated data using views .
 ●	Identified trends such as booking success rates, cancellation reasons, and ride metrics.
 ●	Developed interactive Power BI dashboards for KPIs like booking value and ratings.

+# Report
-●	Generated comprehensive reports on service quality and customer satisfaction as bellow we mentioned.
+●	Generated comprehensive reports on service quality and customer satisfaction.

 -----------------------------